eknag/decisiontree/README.md

     * GetFeature - returns the intFeature corresponding to the named feature
     * SubsetByFeature - takes in a feature name, returns a partition of the dataset based on the feature
     * MutualInformation - calculates the mutual information or information gan between the target and the supplied feature
-    * MajorityClass - returns the most commonly occurreng class in the target
+    * MajorityClass - returns the most commonly occurring class in the target
     * String - String method for printing